King of the Narrow Sea: Plot

-At Storm's End

 On a realm-wide tour to choose a spouse, Princess Rhaenyra Targaryen, accompanied by Ser Criston Cole, has travelled to Storm's End.
 With Lord Boremund Baratheon's guidance, she meets and rejects countless suitors.
 Rhaenyra abandons the tour when a quarrel between two suitors ends in a fatal duel.
 As her ship approaches King's Landing, her uncle, Prince Daemon, flies past on his dragon, Caraxes, victoriously returning from his three-year military campaign in the Stepstones.

-In King's Landing

 Daemon enters the throne room, wearing a crown of bone and teeth to announce his new title as "King of the Narrow Sea".
 He surrenders the crown to his brother, King Viserys, swearing his allegiance.
 As the reconciled brothers celebrate at a feast, Queen Alicent confides her loneliness to Rhaenyra, who also admits missing their friendship.
 Daemon speaks to Rhaenyra, advising her to indulge her desires while fulfilling royal duties.

 Late at night, Rhaenyra disguises herself as a page and sneaks out with Daemon to explore King's Landing's seamier areas.
 They drink, attend a bawdy play, and visit a brothel, where Daemon removes Rhaenyra's disguise and seduces her.
 Although she is willing, he is unable to bring himself to consummate the affair.
 Frustrated, Daemon abandons Rhaenyra inside the brothel.
 Returning to the Red Keep, Rhaenyra seduces Criston.
 Criston, initially reluctant due to his Kingsguard vow of chastity, ultimately gives in and the two have sex.

 Ser Otto Hightower learns about Daemon and Rhaenyra's exploits from a spy called the White Worm.
 Otto passes the information on to Viserys, who reacts angrily to the news, as well as Otto's apparent spying on Rhaenyra.
 Alicent overhears their conversation.
 She confronts Rhaenyra privately, inadvertently revealing to Rhaenyra her father's machinations.
 Rhaenyra denies having sex with Daemon.
 Viserys angrily confronts a disheveled and hungover Daemon, who seemingly confirms the accusations and proposes to wed Rhaenyra.
 Enraged, Viserys accuses Daemon of only wanting his crown and exiles him to the Vale.
 Alicent expresses her belief to Viserys that Rhaenyra is still a virgin.

 To avoid scandal, Viserys orders Rhaenyra to marry Ser Laenor Velaryon.
 In exchange, she demands her father dismiss Otto as his Hand for spying on her, pointing out that he should not rely on the advice of a man who puts his own ambitions above his duty to the king.
 Viserys then dismisses Otto as his Hand and later sends Grand Maester Mellos to give Rhaenyra an abortifacient drink to prevent any "unwanted consequences."